Schedule & Results: Catch Up

 In the women’s event, triple Australian Champion 19-year-old Kailani Craine will make her Olympic debut at the 2018 Games.

-The newly crowned Junior World Champions, pairs skaters Harley Windsor and Ekaterina Alexandrovskaya have qualified for their first appearance on the Olympic stage, by which time they will be 21 and 18-years of age respectively.
+The 2017 Junior World Champions, pairs skaters Harley Windsor and Ekaterina Alexandrovskaya, have qualified for their first appearance on the Olympic stage, by which time they will be 21 and 18-years of age respectively.

 Qualification, Nomination & Selection

-Australia has qualified one man, one women and one pairs duo in Figure Skating at PyeongChang 2018 and is looking to qualify one team (which would include a dance couple).
+Australia has qualified one man, one women and one pairs duo in Figure Skating at PyeongChang 2018.

 All figure skating qualifications were finalised by 21 December 2017.
 For the full details on qualification click here>>>